Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

   Attribute key.
 The key is required for API access and must be system wide unique.

 - *Data type*
   Attribute data type.
   For detailed information about all data types, see [Data type list](../../DataHub/UserInterface/04_DataTypeList.md).

 - *ID*
   Attribute identification number.
 The ID number is automatically assigned by the system.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to add a defining attribute to the variant set.
-The *Add changeable attributes* view is displayed.
+The *Add changeable attributes* view is displayed, see [Add changeable attributes](#add-changeable-attributes).

 ## Edit variant set

-*PIM > Settings > Tab VARIANT SETS > Button Add > Button Add variant set*
-*PIM > Settings > Tab VARIANT SETS > Select variant set > Button Edit*
+*PIM > Settings > Tab VARIANT SETS > Select variant set*

 ![Edit variant set](../../Assets/Screenshots/PIM/Settings/VariantSets/EditVariantSet.png "[Edit variant set]")

+**Edit variant set**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
   Click this button to cancel editing the variant set, close the *Edit variant set* view and return to the variant sets list.
 All changes are rejected.